sandialabs/LoQS/docs/notebooks/noisesweeps.md

 ## Resuming an interrupted sweep

 Large sweeps (many strengths, many shots each) can take a while, and it would be a shame to lose all progress if the process is interrupted partway through.
-Passing `resume=True` together with `item_checkpoint_dir` writes the in-progress `NoiseSweepResult` out after *every* completed point, not just at the end.
-If you call `run` again with the same `item_checkpoint_dir`, already-completed points are recognized and skipped entirely -- at most one point's worth of shots is ever repeated, no matter how large the sweep is.
+Passing `item_checkpoint_dir` to the constructor writes the in-progress `NoiseSweepResult` out after *every* completed point, not just at the end.
+If you construct a fresh `NoiseSweepRunner` with the same `item_checkpoint_dir` that already contains progress, already-completed points are recognized and skipped entirely -- at most one point's worth of shots is ever repeated, no matter how large the sweep is.

 ```{code-cell} ipython3
 resumable_runner = NoiseSweepRunner(